vremyavnikuda/sysinfo_utils/gpu_info/README.md

 A cross-platform Rust library for retrieving GPU information and monitoring metrics with unified provider interface.

+## Minimum Supported Rust Version (MSRV)

+This crate requires **Rust 1.70** or later.

+The MSRV is tested in CI and will only be increased in minor or major version updates, never in patch releases.

 ## Features

 - Support for multiple GPU vendors (NVIDIA, AMD, Intel)